Volkswagen T-Cross review - Reliability and safety

 The car uses a range of sensors to determine when it needs servicing, but Volkswagen claims that the T-Cross can cover anything between 10,000 and 20,000 miles between oil changes on the flexible service package.

 In this review

 - 1Volkswagen T-Cross reviewThe Volkswagen T-Cross is a competent small SUV, but others offer better value

-- 2Engines, performance and driveSimple petrol-only engine lineup works well; driving experience safe and easy rather than thrilling
+- 2Engines, performance and driveSimple engine lineup works well; driving experience safe and easy rather than thrilling

-- 4Interior, design and technologySome rivals are more funky to look at, but the cabin is smart and the in-car tech is class-leading
+- 4Interior, design and technologySome rivals are more funky to look at, but the T-Cross cabin is smart and the in-car tech is class-leading

-- 5Practicality, comfort and boot spaceCubby-filled, spacious cabin made even more versatile thanks to sliding rear seat bench
+- 5Practicality, comfort and boot spaceCubby-filled, spacious cabin made even more versatile thanks to a sliding rear bench seat